 - KFC.
-Free side when you sign up to the app (including hot wings, popcorn chicken, fries and ice cream sundae), plus you can get free fries every Friday.
+Free side when you sign up to the app (including hot wings, popcorn chicken, fries and ice cream sundae).
 You don't need to purchase anything to get the freebies.
 It doesn't work in motorway service stations.
 See our KFC deals page for full details.

 - GBK.
 Refer a friend to the GBK app and you'll both get a totally free side dish – fries, onion rings, corn or slaw (normally £2-£4ish each).
 You don't need to claim them together.